NovaDev404/blockheads-server/README.md

 The uninstall command will prompt you whether you want to remove everything (binary, libdispatch, related packages) or just the Blockheads server and libdispatch.

+### Requirements

+- Debian or Ubuntu-based system
+- sudo privileges
+- Internet connection to download packages and the binary

+### Notes

+- The uninstall process removes installed packages detected based on the libraries required by the Blockheads server.
+- If libdispatch was built and installed from source, the uninstall script attempts to remove related files from `/usr/local/lib`.
+- Please review prompts carefully during uninstall to avoid accidental removal.

 ### Blockheads server binary

 Once installed, you can run the server binary with `./blockheads_server171`.